ImprontaAdvance/browser-to-stream/README.md

 ## Streaming size

-The streaming output will be at the same size of the viewport (1920x1080 by default), so you can control the output size by specifying the browser's viewport size
+The streaming output will be at the same size of the browser's viewport (1920x1080 by default), so you can control the output size by specifying it

 ```typescript
 const browser = await launchBrowser({